Fed survey finds supply-chain shortages boosting inflation

 Powell made his comments as inflation has surged to a three-decade high, largely because the pandemic has limited supplies at a time when the re-opening of the economy has led to high demand.

-The Fed report said that companies were complaining about “persistent difficulty in hiring and retaining employees” with many leisure and hospitality firms still limiting operating hours due to a lack of workers.
+The Fed report said that companies were complaining about “persistent difficulty in hiring and retaining employees” with many leisure and hospitality firms still limiting operating hours because of a lack of workers.

 The report said businesses had heard a variety of reasons for the labor shortages.
 Those included the lack of childcare, retirements, and continued safety concerns revolving around the persistence of COVID cases.
 The survey was conducted before the emergence of the new omicron variant.